How to set up and install a Public IP with a clients own Router or Firewall

 For a customer to be able to manage their own network they would need to supply their own router or firewall, which they will configure.
 We strongly recommend that the client uses internal or 3rd party IT for this process.

 A Public IP is needed for each device that requires a separate public address.
-This firewall/router will be configured with a public IP address which is ordered through Connect, and is then displayed on their Service Guide.
+This firewall/router will be configured with a public IP address which is ordered through Connect, and is then displayed on their Service Guide to understand why a client would require a Public IP please see this guide here.

 Configuring Services in Connect

-The client may require one usable Public IP address or if they have several devices the might need five usable Public IP addresses, be aware that you can only have either 1 x Public IP or 5 x Public IPs per client these services cannot be mixed due to the network setup.
+The client may require one usable Public IP address or if they have several devices they might require five usable Public IP addresses, be aware that you can only have either 1 x Public IP or 5 x Public IPs per client these services cannot be mixed due to the network setup.

-Once the client becomes active on Connect you need to assign the switch port with the role of Public IP.
+Once the client becomes active on Connect you need to assign the switch port with the role of Public IP, once the client has been made active you will need to activate a port for the client on Connect this can either be done in Building Manager here or via Switches here.

 Connecting the Devices...